jochemsoons/risk_aware_conversationalQA/README.md

 - `--seed` is an optional argument that sets the seed to run the experiments.
 - `--path_to_parlai` should correspond to the path to the ParlAI map.

 The experiment would take a couple of hours to one day.
-So, it's recommended to save the results to a log file (add `> your_log_file` to your command).
+So, it is recommended to save the results to a log file (add `> your_log_file` to your command).

 ### 3.2 Run the BM25 negative sampling experiments.

-To run the extension of our reproduction study that uses globally sampled BM25 negatives, first install bm25 using:
+To run the extension of our reproduction study that uses globally sampled BM25 negatives, first install rank-bm25 using:

 `pip install rank-bm25 (0.2.1)`